marcbadger/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I calculated the radius of curvature in lines XXX through XXX in my code in `video_gen.py`.
+To convert units from pixels to meters, I measured what I assumed was a 3 meter long road stripe (65 pixels) in the "bird's eye view", and also the distance between two lane lines (632 pixels), which I assumed was 3.7 meters.

+The resulting radii of curvature (400-1000 meters) are the right order of magnitude for freeway curve radii.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.